spryker/spryker-docs/docs/pbc/all/content-management-system/cms-feature-overview/cms-feature-overview.md

   - /docs/scos/dev/feature-walkthroughs/202204.0/cms-feature-walkthrough/cms-feature-walkthrough.html
 ---

-The *CMS* feature is a content management system that lets you create and manage the content of custom pages that are not part of the product catalog.
+The *CMS* feature is lets you create and manage the content of custom pages that are not part of the product catalog.

 The main functionalities of the feature are the following:
 * Templates and slots